AdaCore/gnatstudio/docs/users_guide/projects.rst

 Supported Languages
 ===================

-Another information stored in the project is the list of languages that this project knows about.
-GPS support any number of language, with any name you choose.
-However, advanced support is only provided by default for some languages (Ada, C and C++), and you can specify other properties of the languages through customization files (:ref:`Adding_support_for_new_languages`).
+Other information stored in the project is the list of languages used by the project.
+GPS supports any language, each with a name you choose, but advanced support is only provided by default for some languages (Ada, C and C++).
+You can specify other properties of the languages through customization files (:ref:`Adding_support_for_new_languages`).

-By default, the graphical interface will only give you a choice of languages among the ones that are known to GPS at that point, either through the default GPS support or your customization files.
-But you can also edit the project files by hand to add support for any language.
+The graphical interface only gives you a choice of the languages currently known to GPS, either through built-in support or your customization files.
+Supporting a languages means syntax highlighting in the editor, and possibly the :guilabel:`Outline` View.
+Other languages have advanced cross-references available.
+You can edit the project files by hand to add support for any language.

 Languages are a very important part of the project definition.
-For each language, you should specify a naming scheme that allows GPS to associate files with that language.
-You would for instance specify that all :file:`.adb` files are Ada, all :file:`.txt` files are standard text files, and so on.
+For each language, you should specify a naming scheme allow GPS to associate files with that language.
+For example, you could specify that all :file:`.adb` files are Ada, all :file:`.txt` files are standard text files, etc.

 .. index:: menu; file --> open from project

-Only the files that have a known language associated with them are displayed in the `Project View`, or available for easy selection through the :menuselection:`File --> Open From Project` menu.
+Only files that have an associated known language are displayed in the `Project View` and available for easy selection through the :menuselection:`File --> Open From Project` menu.
 Similarly, only these files are shown in the Version Control System interface.

-It is therefore important to properly setup your project to make these files available conveniently in GPS, although of course you can still open any file through the :menuselection:`File --> Open` menu.
+It's important to properly set up your project to make these files conveniently available in GPS although you can still open any file through the :menuselection:`File --> Open` menu.

-If your project includes some README files, or other text files, you should add "txt" as a language (or any other name you want), and make sure that these files are associated with that language in the :menuselection:`Project --> Edit project properties`.
+If your project includes :file`README` files, or other text files, you should add "txt" as a language (the name is arbitrary) and ensure these files are associated with that language in the :menuselection:`Project --> Edit project properties`.

-By default, GPS provides support for a number of languages.
-In most cases, this support takes the form of syntax highlighting in the editor, and possibly the Outline View.
-Other languages have advanced cross-references available.

-All the supported languages can be added to the project, but you can also add your own languages as you need (either by editing the project files by hand, or by creating XML files to add GPS support for these languages, which will then show in the project properties editor graphically).